Christmas in the Highlands: Locations

 The film is set and filmed mainly in Scotland.
 The fictional castle used as the main shooting location in the movie is Glamis Castle.
 Glamis was the childhood home of Queen Elizabeth The Queen Mother, wife of King George VI.
 Their second daughter, Princess Margaret, Countess of Snowdon, was born there.
 In 1034 King Malcolm II was murdered at Glamis, where there was a Royal Hunting Lodge.
 In William Shakespeare's play Macbeth (1603–1606), the eponymous character resides at Glamis Castle, although the historical King Macbeth (d.
 1057) had no connection to the castle.
+Some filming was also done at Muckrach Castle.

 Other recognizable Scottish filming locations include; Edinburgh's Christmas Market, Pickering's Gin Distillery, Tayside's Christmas Tree Farm and the ballroom at the Royal College of Physicians of Edinburgh.
 The award winning Highland Chocolatier Iain Burnett and his shop are featured in the movie.

 Free-ranging reindeer in the Cairngorms mountains at the Cairngorm Reindeer Centre were used for the snatching handbag scene.

 The perfumery was filmed at Castle Forbes, currently resided by Lord and Lady Forbes.
 Lady Forbes developed a passion for scents and created the perfumery in 1996 and collaborated with professional fragrance creator, Andrew French, to create a range of top-quality perfumes and candles under the name of "Castle Forbes".